Wojtek242/route0/README.md

 Technically this is redundant since scenarios are strictly associated with only one topology, but using different terminology avoids confusion.

+### A note on configuration files

+The official FRR documentation recommends using only a single configuration file `frr.conf` per router.
+This makes sense if we are only running a single instance of each protocol on the device as then all the configuration is in one place.
+Route 0 does not do that.
+Using a single configuration file would mean that a lot of options would need to be repeated between different scenarios, especially for `zebra` and `staticd`.

+Furthermore, separating the config files makes it easier for the python scripts to know which daemons to start (though of course it could just start all of them every time or use some additional configuration file).

+Finally, one last advantage of the Route 0 configuration model for our use case is that the we group configurations per protocol, not per device.
+This makes no sense if you're running only one instance of a protocol on a given device, but since we are running multiple instances on multiple virtual nodes on a single physical device, it makes it easier to inspect and compare the configurations on a protocol level.

 ## Contributing

 For information on how to contribute see [CONTRIBUTING](CONTRIBUTING.md).